 Carol is a Navy wife and is stationed in Portsmouth, New Hampshire with her husband Roger Morrow.

 Livingston, New Jersey to Portsmouth, New Hampshire

 Roger Morrow was assigned to the V-3, a Barracuda-class submarine in Portsmouth, December 31st 1925, just 3 months after he and Carol got married.
 Their first child.
-Roddy, was born Oct 6th 1926 in Portsmouth, so we could assume that is about the time they drove up. – LINK to Roger’s Navy service
+Roddy, was born Oct 6th 1926 in New Jersey, Carol must have moved to New Hampshire to be with Roger soon after, we should assume that is about the time they all drove up. – LINK to Roger’s Navy service

 It is a 300 mile drive, which today on the interstate might take about 5 hours, it surely was a lot tougher in 1926, probably on old Route 1.
 The car doesn’t look brand new in the pictures, I wonder if Grampa Ashby bought the car used or if looks like that from the rough roads?